EChantler/Social-Distancing-and-Mask-Detection-using-YOLO11/README.md

 ### Note
 All external resources are referenced in the project report, and their use adheres to the respective licensing requirements.

+Example of video output can be found here [Social Distancing and Mask Detection using YOLO11](https://youtu.be/HBSni3KvkGs)